Types of staircase in buildings

 Types of stairs are described below-

-A stair turning through two right angles is known as a half turn stair.
-A half turn stair may be of dog legged type or open newel type as shown below.
+• Half-Turn Staircase- A stair turning through two right angles is known as a half-turn stair.
+A half-turn Staircase may be of dog-legged type or open newel type as shown below.In the case of dog-legged staircase, the flights run in opposite directions and there is no space between them in the plan.

-While the concern is of circular stairs the, the steps radiate from the centre and they do not have any landing or any intermediate newel post1.
+3. Circular or Helical or Spiral StaircaseWhile the concern is of a circular Staircase, the steps radiate from the center and they do not have any landing or any intermediate newel post1.

-These types of staircase could possess any geometrical shape and they do not require any intermediate newel post.
+4. Geometrical StaircaseThese types of Staircases could possess any geometrical shape and they do not require any intermediate newel post.

-Requirements of a good stair-
+Requirements of a good Staircase

 1. In order to make ascent and descent easy, the treads and riser should be properly designed.